ZinggJM/GxEPD2/README.md

 - for the concept of paged drawing and picture loop see:
 - https://github.com/olikraus/u8glib/wiki/tpictureloop

+### Note on issues and pull requests
+- issues should be reported in the Arduino Forum Displays.
+- issues on GitHub are disabled; there were too many false issues.
+- pull requests are not welcome, will not be merged.
+- pull requests can't be disabled, but will be closed.
+- please place information about interesting fork additions in the Arduino Forum Displays.

 ### Supported SPI e-paper panels from Good Display:
 - GDEW0102T4     1.02" b/w 80x128, UC8175
 - DEPG0150BN     1.50" b/w 200x200, SSD1681, e.g. LILYGO® TTGO T5 V2.4.1 1.50 inch